BDC Hamburger Icon

 Lower employee motivation

-New employees are often under a lot of pressure to perform exceptionally well or put themselves in danger of losing their jobs.
+New employees are often under a lot of pressure to perform exceptionally well out of fear of losing their jobs.
 These conditions may lower their morale and reduce their confidence in their work.
 New recruits who work with skilled employees may feel undervalued.

 Risk